 Geany is a great and useful IDE editor for Windows and Linux systems.
 It has a plugin, maintained by the leading developer, for editing LaTeX documents.
 This plugin can create new LaTeX documents, do auto-completion, insert environments easily, and offers proper documentation.

 It’s a browser-based Google Docs plugin that lets you automatically convert every mathematical equation in your document into beautiful latex images!
 This plugin is completely free and works without any hassle.

 27. The atom with,

-Atom is open source and completely free Text editor available for Windows, Mac, and Linux.
-The interface of Atom is modern and thoroughly hackable which is developed on web technologies.
+Atom is an open source and completely free Text editor available for Windows, Mac, and Linux.
+The interface of Atom is modern and thoroughly hackable, which is developed on web technologies.
 It has a package system where its large community contributes various extensions for increasing the functionality.
 Latex, latex-plus, or latextools packages are the best combination for editing the LaTeX documents.
 Atom offers all the features that the best LaTeX editor must-have for both professional and beginner users.

 28. gedit with the gedit-LaTeX-plugin

 It provides a clean interface and available for Windows, Mac, Linux, and others.
 Spell Checking, Syntax Checking, and Validation, Code Completion, Outlines, Wizards, Template Editing, BibTeX Integration, User-Defined Snippets are the most essential and mentionable features it can offer for LaTeX documents.

 Vim is one of the best IDE or Text editor for Linux available in the market.
 Users can customize this code editor as per their requirements.
 There is a suite of macros that can be used to edit LaTeX files.
 Vim allows automatic code folding, provides powerful keyboard shortcuts/Commands, smart indenting, and much more.
 Vim is best suited for hardcore users with a lot of customization.

 30. TeXlipse plugin for Eclipse IDE